ost-utechja/UTech_Jamaica_Student_FAQs/other.md

 <details>
 <summary><strong>What is the procedure for re‑entering the University after a period of absence?</strong></summary>

-To re‑enter the University after a period of absence:
+If you wish to return to the University after taking a break:<br><br>

-1. Complete an Application for Readmission form
+1. Complete an Application for Readmission form<br>
-2. Submit the completed form to the Admissions Office
+2. Submit the completed form to the Admissions Office<br>

 </details>